cvanlaw/chrisvanlaw.com/src/index.markdown

 # Objective

-Highly motivated software and devops engineer seeking a challenging senior indeividual contributor position, where I can utilize my expertise in cloud-native and microservice architectures and extensive experience in delivering quality solutions to Fortune 100 customers.
+Highly motivated software and devops engineer seeking a challenging senior individual contributor position, where I can utilize my expertise in cloud-native and microservice architectures and extensive experience in delivering quality solutions to Fortune 100 customers.

 # Experience
 ### rearc